 - Send by-email

-In this post we're gonna explain a little more about the print functionallity.
+In this post we're going to explain a little more about the print functionality.

 Installing the module